starside/Nix-On-Hyper-V-Gen-2-X-Elite/README.md

 Download the .nix iso file into a folder.
 Run

+Note, the install boots a working terminal.
+The system installed by the graphical installer doesn't seem to work, I am not sure why.

 ```
 nix-shell -p nixos-generators --run "nixos-generate --format iso --configuration ./iso_wsl.nix -o result"
 ```